ushahidi/platform-mobile/plugins/cordova-sqlite-storage/README.md

 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App
 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
 - SQLite version `3.15.2` included with the following build settings:
+  - `SQLITE_THREADSAFE=1`
+  - `SQLITE_DEFAULT_MEMSTATUS=0`
+  - `SQLITE_OMIT_DECLTYPE`
+  - `SQLITE_OMIT_DEPRECATED`
+  - `SQLITE_OMIT_PROGRESS_CALLBACK`
+  - `SQLITE_OMIT_SHARED_CACHE`
   - `SQLITE_TEMP_STORE=2`
-  - `SQLITE_THREADSAFE=1`
+  - `SQLITE_OMIT_LOAD_EXTENSION`
   - `SQLITE_ENABLE_FTS3`
   - `SQLITE_ENABLE_FTS3_PARENTHESIS`
   - `SQLITE_ENABLE_FTS4`
   - `SQLITE_ENABLE_RTREE`
-  - `SQLITE_OMIT_BUILTIN_TEST`
-  - `SQLITE_OMIT_LOAD_EXTENSION`
   - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 ref: <http://sqlite.org/pgszchng2016.html>
   - `SQLITE_OS_WINRT` for Windows only
-- A recent version of the Cordova CLI (such as `6.4.0`) is recommended.
+- A recent version of the Cordova CLI (such as `6.5.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported since they do not honor the `before_plugin_install` hook.
 The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)
 - The iOS database location is now mandatory, as documented below.
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
 - Windows 8.1 and Windows Phone 8.1 are no longer supported by this version.
-WP8, Windows 8.1, and Windows Phone 8.1 support is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
+WP8 and Windows 8.1/Windows Phone 8.1/Windows 10 support for Visual Studio 2015 is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
 - The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext):
   - REGEXP (Android/iOS/macOS)
   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)
   - Pre-populated database (Android/iOS/macOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
 - Windows version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
-  - Issue with UNICODE `\u0000` character (same as `\0`)
+  - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing
   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
-  - Issue with emojis and other 4-octet UTF-8 characters (apparently not stored correctly) ref: [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564)
   - Not possible to read BLOB column values
   - It is **not** possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type **must** be specified when building an app with this plugin.
-  - This version branch with dependency on platform toolset libraries included by Visual Studio 2015 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580)
+  - This version has dependency on platform toolset libraries included by Visual Studio 2017 ([litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580)).
+Visual Studio 2015 is now supported by [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support).
+  - Windows version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
 - macOS version ("osx" platform) has not been tested in a release build and should be considered pre-alpha.
 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/macOS/Windows)
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.